Rune-W2/Blue-Axolotl-Detector/README.md

 # Usage

 This mod implements a /bad (blueaxolotldetector) command to the game that scans for a blue axolotl around the player.
-The /bad command also works on servers too for all releases v1.0.0 and above.
+The /bad command also works on servers too for all releases.

 # Prerequisites